Nalin337/Basics/README.md

+Experiment 1

-EXP 1 : Write a C++ program to print Hello world , adds two numbers, find the average of the two numbers, tells the number whether the number is odd or even and finds out whether the year is a leap year or not .
+ Aim:- Write a C++ program to print Hello world , adds two numbers, find the average of the two numbers, tells the number whether the number is odd or even and finds out whether the year is a leap year or not .

 CODE :-

 ![image](https://github.com/user-attachments/assets/36f3561b-6d93-4de4-8a25-e20abf2831eb)

-OUTPUT OF THE FOLLOWING CODE :-
+OUTPUT OF THE CODE :-

 ![image](https://github.com/user-attachments/assets/20eb6fcb-b435-40c9-b5d0-03be5c18de44)